Cash-strapped cities, schools say: 'Your Ad Here'

-Leo Burnett Company's chief strategy officer Stephen Hahn-Griffiths, whose office overlooks the bridge ads, said they are a blight.
+Leo Burnett Company's chief strategy officer Stephen Hahn-Griffiths overlooks the bridge ads altogether.

 "It's like commercial graffiti," Hahn-Griffiths said.
 "It makes no sense from a marketing perspective and I question the intent of doing this because it does not seem like a smart decision."

 Former Milwaukee Mayor John Norquist, president and CEO of the Chicago-based Congress for the New Urbanism, suggested the city could instead rent out spaces like the City Hall lobby or library and cultural center theaters for weddings and other events.

 "Placing advertising on a city's architectural assets takes away from the public realm," Norquist said.